acomito/react-material-ui-mapbox/README.md

 *

 ## TODO

-* Add PropTypes where needed (basically, everywhere at this point.)
+* where applicable, use this.context.muiTheme to reference the global theme object.
+[See here](http://www.material-ui.com/#/customization/themes)
 * Re-add re-routing logic (login, reset, etc. etc.)
-* Collapsable nav and other responsive work
+* it would be cool to tie bert-alert color schemes into the material-ui color scheme
 * where it makes sense, extract inline-js css styles to the .scss files
-* it would be cool to tie bert-alert color schemes into the material-ui color scheme
 * Keep an eye out for new version of Material-UI... errors since react updated (https://facebook.github.io/react/warnings/unknown-prop.html)
 * improve documentation
 * you have to click off the input field for formsy to validate and change the submit button from disabled... minor UI blemish.